jangroth/aws-certification-notes/devops-engineer-professional.md

   * Can run
     * 24/7
     * Load-based
+    * Time-based
 		* Servers have to exist and to be pre-assigned to be e.g. load-based.
 So they are *not* created on demand.
-    * Time-based
 * **Application**
   * Applications that are deployed on one or more instances
   * Deployed through source code repo or S3
 * **Deployments**
   * Deploy application code and related files to application server instances
   * Deployment operation is handled by each instance's Deploy recipes, which are determined by the instance's layer
+	* Can *rollback* up to 4 versions

 <a name="4_25_3"></a>
 ### [↖](#4_25)[↑](#4_25_2)[↓](#4_25_4) Lifecycle Events